Skip to main content

 Do & Don't - What Makes an Apprentice Commis Chef Letter Trusted

-In kitchens, recruiters read your letter like a risk check.
-They scan for signals you’ll protect standards under pressure (cleanliness, labeling, timing) and avoid signals you’ll create friction (vague claims, chaos, unsafe habits).
+Kitchen recruiters treat your letter as a risk check.
+They look for signs you’ll protect standards under pressure - cleanliness, labeling, timing - and avoid candidates who show vague claims, disorganization, or unsafe habits.

 What Makes an Apprenticeship Letter Feel Generic